asimons04/tesseract/README.md

 # About
 Tesseract is a Sublinks/Lemmy client designed for media-rich feeds and content.

-It started out as my personal, custom build of Photon, but it got exhausting porting over my bells and whistles each release.
-To that end, I finally decided to make it an official fork.

-You can't really call this a Photon fork anymore.
-Deep down, yeah, there's still some Photon left, but much of it has been re-implemented as I've added new features and rewritten various components.
+In addition to the user experience, care has also been taken to enhance the default experience for moderators and instance admins.

 The full list of changes can be found in the [change log](./ChangeLog.md).

+## 0.18.x Support
+Lemmy API version 0.18.x is still fully supported.
+No date has been set yet for sunsetting that support.

 ## 0.19.x Support
-Tesseract supports 0.19.x and has since version 1.2.something.
+Tesseract has supported 0.19.x since version 1.2 point something.

 None of the 0.19 features (such as instance block) are plumbed in yet.
 As of the latest release, 1.2.9.31, the only 0.19 support is with the auth module.
-There are things I'd like to do with those features, but of freaking course, the Lemmy API leaves me hanging by not providing the needed data.
+There are things I'd like to do with those features, but of freaking course, the Lemmy API leaves me hanging by not providing the needed data without making another API call to get the needed data.
 That's all to say those features are in the works, but I'm not going to release anything until I can make them behave like I want them.

-Version 1.3.0, currently in development, is adding support for cursor-based pagination since the old offset-based method is deprecated.
-As a side-effect, I've switched to infinite scroll (ugh) as the pagination method.
+Version 1.3.0, currently in development, is adding full support for cursor-based pagination since the old offset-based method is deprecated.
+As a side-effect, I've switched to infinite scroll as the pagination method.

 - The cursor pagination in 0.19 only gives you the next page's cursor
 - I didn't want to track cursors in the pagination component
 - People were asking for infinite scroll anyway
 - I'm implementing a setting to infinite scroll or load next posts manually
+- I hated the idea of infinite scroll at first, but after driving my dev branch with it for a  few weeks, it's starting to grow on me.

 No release date has been set yet, but the 1.3.0 branch is relatively stable since I use the dev branch as my daily driver for Lemmy usage.

+## Guiding Principles
+- As much media should be embeddable in the app as possible/practical.
+- Apps should be responsive and work well on desktop/mobile without requiring separate interfaces
+- The UI should be flexible and configurable
+-